Introduction

 Find the transformation options at https://fpef.co.za and at https://fruitsa.co.za.
 On the first, read about the following FPEF initiatives:

-The Fruit Industry Value Chain Round Table (FIVCRT) was established in 2014, as a platform where the government, labour and industry leaders from different nodes in the value chain, meet to coordinate processes aimed at enhancing the value chain outcomes and securing an enduring global advantage for South Africa.
+The Fruit Industry Value Chain Round Table (FIVCRT) is a platform where the government, labour and industry leaders from different nodes in the value chain, meet “to co-ordinate processes aimed at enhancing the value chain outcomes and securing an enduring global advantage for South Africa”.

 The Post-Harvest Innovation Programme is a project to create more success stories of smallholder farmers exporting.
 It is a public-private partnership between the Department of Science and Innovation (DSI) and the Fresh Produce Exporters Forum (FPEF), with the FPEF as the implementing agent.
 Read more at www.postharvestinnovation.org.za.